 Channels = Mono (unless you have a stereo source)

 6. At LEFT: Video tab:

 7. Define your Sources

 (main page lower left) = Video Capture Device = FaceTime HD Camera (Built-in), Preset 1280×720

-When your OnlineConcertThing onboarding person (probably me, Ben) gives you the go-ahead,
+We will schedule a short live phone call with you, to ensure your setup is working well.
+When your OnlineConcertThing onboarding person (probably me, Ben) gives you the go-ahead over the phone,

 - Most important: If you’re signed in to the concert (say, to have someone hang out in the chat on your behalf) don’t forget to MUTE THE AUDIO ON THAT COMPUTER.
 Otherwise there’s a really slow, really weird form of feedback like people singing into infinite delay machines, which is really not that great for anybody 🙂

 - Sound is always more important than visual in online concerts, so make sure to check that your microphone is not clipping (going into the red on the indicators below the video panel).
 Try using “Start Recording” to record a bit of you playing live, and then listen to the recording (File -> Show Recordings) to check it out.
 The system is very forgiving but if you wanted to sound like Alison Krauss and instead sound like a Dalek singing for Motorhead, that might not be to your fans’ taste.
 (Or you might discover a whole new artistic identity, who am I to judge!)